Eating Disorders Treatment Program

 Inpatient Treatment for Eating Disorders

-The clinicians at Lindner Center of HOPE understand that eating disorders are a form of mental illness.
-That’s why patients with eating disorders live and receive therapy side-by-side with patients facing other mental illnesses.
+The clinicians at Lindner Center of Hope understand that eating disorders are a form of mental illness.
+That’s why patients with eating disorders live and receive treatment side-by-side with patients facing other mental illnesses.
 However, Eating disorders have the highest risk of death of any mental illness.
 Due to this concern, stabilization is necessary to save lives.
 Treatment is provided in a positive, open care environment with 24-hour support every day.

 Adults struggling with eating disorders may benefit from stabilization through an inpatient hospitalization.
 Lindner Center of HOPE offers inpatient treatment for eating disorders on two adult inpatient units with care managed by members of the Harold C. Schott Foundation Eating Disorders Program.